How Metrics Impact Manager and Employee Performance

-Metrics and analytics are powerful; when used appropriately, they can lead to efficiency.
+Metrics and analytics are powerful; they can lead to efficiency when used appropriately.
 But how does an employee resolve issues and get customer kudos when they're racing to up the metrics?
 How does a manager get employee kudos, let alone trust, buy-in, and loyalty, when strong-arming their team to produce top metrics?

 When managers focus on metrics, they lose sight of people

-Managers at another ISP could not figure out why their numbers looked good, yet their customers were irate, and they experienced high employee and customer churn rates.
-If they were in tune with their employees, they would have known why.
+Managers at another ISP could not determine why their numbers looked good, yet their customers were irate and experienced high employee and customer churn rates.
+They would have known why if they were in tune with their employees.